mfkiwl/openCologne-PCIE/README.md

   <img width="35%" src="0.doc/images/NiteFury-PCIE-M2.JPG">
 </p>

-While the "Slot" variant is not critical, and could have been suplanted by using one of the ready-made adapters,
+While the "Slot" variant is not critical, and could have been suplanted by one of the ready-made M.2-to-Slot adapters,

 <p align="center">
   <img width="40%" src="0.doc/images/PCIE-Slot-to-M2-adapter.JPG">
 </p>

-it is more practical and less expensive not to have an interposer.
+it is more practical not to have an interposer.
 "Slot" is still the dominant PCIE form-factor for desktops and servers.
 The M.2 is typically found in the laptops.
 Initially, we will use the existing [CM4 ULX4M](https://github.com/intergalaktik/ULX4M) with off-the-shelf I/O boards:

 <p align="center">
   <img width="40%" src="0.doc/images/CM4-IO-with-PCIE-Slot.jpg">
   <img width="40%" src="0.doc/images/CM4-IO-with-PCIE-M2.jpg">
 </p>

-With our two new boards becoming ready, we will be gradually switching to openPCIE backplane which features:
+When our two new plug-in boards become available, we plan to gradually switch to our openPCIE backplane, which features:
 - Slots on one side
 - M.2s on the other
-- RootComplex as a plug-in card, for interoperability testing with [RaspberryPi](https://www.raspberrypi.com) and Xilinx Artix-7 .
+- RootComplex also as a plug-in card (as opposed to the more typical soldered-down), for interoperability testing with [RaspberryPi](https://www.raspberrypi.com) and Xilinx Artix-7 .
-- on-board (soldered-down) PCIE Switch for interoperability testing in the most typical use-case, which is when RootPort is not directly connected to EndPoints, but goes through a Switch.
+- on-board (soldered-down) PCIE Switch for interoperability testing of the most typical EP deployment scenario, which is when RootPort is not directly connected to EndPoints, but goes through a Switch.

 <p align="center">
   <img width="40%" src="0.doc/images/PCIE-interop-with-RPI5.png">
 </p>

-In the final step, we intend to test them within PC host, using both "Slot" and M.2 connectivity options.
+In the final step, we intend to test them inside PC host, using both "Slot" and M.2 connectivity options.
 For additional detail, please jump to [1.pcb/README.md](1.pcb/README.md)

 --------------------